 Over time, the pope gained more political and legal power, and the official church became the highest political authority in the kingdoms.
 The emperor and kings were accountable to the church, but the pope was accountable only to God.
 Since the pope was Christ’s vicar, as it was asserted, anyone’s attempt to judge the pope was acting contrary to God’s will.

-Source: Kamrath, Angela E. The Miracle of America: The Influence of the Bible on the Founding History and Principles of the United States of America for a People of Every Belief.
-Second Edition.
-Houston, TX: American Heritage Education Foundation, 2014, 2015.
+Source for more information: Kamrath, Angela E. The Miracle of America: The Influence of the Bible on the Founding History and Principles of the United States of America for a People of Every Belief.
+Second Edition, Third Edition.
+Houston, TX: American Heritage Education Foundation, 2014, 2015, 2020.
+Third Edition 2020 is now available!

 1. The Igniting of the Protestant Reformation – Martin Luther’s 95 Theses